Last updated on June 10, 2026

 #1.
 The Soul Stone

 An indestructible Charcoal Diamond that you can upgrade into an auto-reanimator is incredibly powerful.
-You don’t feed most aristocrats when you exile a creature to pay the cost to harness it, but the automatic reanimation helps to trigger your “leaves the graveyard” and “enters the battlefield” abilities.
+You don’t feed most aristocrats when you exile a creature to pay the cost to harness The Soul Stone, but the automatic reanimation helps to trigger your “leaves the graveyard” and “enters the battlefield” abilities.

 Infinity Stone Speculation